< Go to Avalanche Beacons

 Cons: Shadowbox effect, low operating range, not ideal for multiple burials, only two antennae.

-This is the easiest to use two-antennae avalanche beacon.
+This is the easiest to use two antennae avalanche beacon.
 Just turn it on, hold down the big red button and it points you toward the buried person and counts down the units/meters to them.
-It is the ease of use that made this so popular, compared with manual dial down analog beacons with flashing lights and sound.
+It is the ease of use that made it so popular, compared with manual dial down analog beacons with flashing lights and sound.
 We all like to think we can figure out how to use any gadget.
-But if you are only in the back country sporadically like most folks, chances are you are not always staying as current as you should on how to use your beacon.
+But if you are only in the backcountry sporadically like most folks, chances are you are not always staying as current as you should on how to use your beacon.
 The reason this tracker is so popular is because it's so intuitive and doesn't take nearly as much training and practice to use effectively.

 This device can last a while, but check to see if any of the antenna are cracked (which the Tracker is more prone to than other beacons).
 You should strongly consider doing a range check at the start of each season and even during the middle of one.

 It has one of the lowest operating ranges (30 meters).
 It also doesn't do well with two beacons very close to each other and does not work great with multiple burials in any situation.
 Users found it confusing during the fine search (under three meters) when you start slowing down and forming your brackets.
 While most beacons' directional arrow shuts off and the rescuer should focus on keeping their beacon in the same orientation and looking only at the distance numbers, with the Tracker you need to ignore them.
 It's a simple task but one more thing that you have to remember.